neo-project/docs/docs/en-us/tooldev/concept/wallets.md

 ### Digital Certificate

-Digital certificate is a document that is digitally signed by the certificate authority(CA) and contains the information of the public key's owner and the public key.
+A digital certificate is a document that is digitally signed by the certificate authority(CA) and contains the information of the public key's owner and the public key.
 NEO certificates use X509 format.

-## Wallet File
+## Wallet Files

-### db3 wallet file
+### db3 wallet files

-db3 wallet file uses SQLite to store data, and the file suffix is `.db3`.
+A db3 wallet file uses SQLite to store data, and the file name extension is `.db3`.
 The file mainly stores the following four attributes:

-- `PasswordHash` is the hash of the passowrd, by using SHA256 method.
+- `PasswordHash`: the hash of the passowrd, by using SHA256 hash operation.

-- `IV` is an initial vector of AES, randomly generated.
+- `IV`: an initial vector of AES, randomly generated.

-- `MasterKey` is an encrypted ciphertext, obtained by encrypting the private key by AES256 method with `PasswordKey`, `IV` parameters.
+- `MasterKey`: an encrypted ciphertext, obtained by encrypting the private key using AES256 algorithm with `PasswordKey`, `IV` parameters.

-- `Version` of the wallet
+- `Version`: the version of the wallet

-db3 wallet uses the AES (symmetrical encryption) as its encryption and decryption method.
+db3 wallet uses the AES (symmetrical encryption) for encryption and decryption.

-### NEP6 wallet file
+### NEP6 wallet files

-NEP6 wallet file meets the NEP6 standard, and the file suffix is `.json`.
+An NEP6 wallet file complies with the NEP6 standard, and the file name extension is `.json`.
 The JSON format is as follows:

 ```json
 {